Scrivener Writing Software Review

 At the bottom of every screen is a live word and character count.
 You can set session targets for your writing as well as track overall progress toward the finish line.
 Every hour or before making major edits, you can take a “Snapshot” and use a split-screen view to compare before and after versions.
 And Scrivener offers a customizable full-screen environment to remove every distraction.

 Scrivener’s feature set puts this writing software at the top of most lists for Mac and Windows.
-Normally priced at $40-45, it is available for National Novel Writing Month (NaNo) as a fully functional free trial version through to December 7, 2013.
-NaNo participants can purchase Scrivener for 20% off, and NaNo winners get 50% off.
+Normally priced at $59.99, it is available for National Novel Writing Month (NaNo) for 20-50%off.
+Be sure to check out the Nanowrimo “offers” to see current promotions.

 This writing software offers everything the writer could desire.
 I have used Scrivener for years and have never been disappointed.